 PUBLICIZING YOUR SCREENINGS

-We will provide approximately 10 posters to be customized by participants according to their film selection and screening dates.
-We suggest displaying these in heavily trafficked areas such as student centers, theaters, coffee shops, etc. Additionally you will find on our website templates for an email blast, postcards, and flyers.
+Once you have been selected, you will have access on our website templates for an email blast, posters, postcards, and flyers.
 Their use is required in order to receive the grant:

 email@example.com when sending it to their community.

-Writing and sending out a press release to local newspapers is a another way to promote your festival and to reach out to the community.
+Follow us on facebook (www.facebook.com/TheTourneesFestival) for updates, links to news items, and reviews of French films to share with your networks.
+Writing and sending out a press release to local newspapers is another way to promote your festival and to reach out to the community.
 Past participants have collaborated with their university press office on this.

 You will also find on the promotional tools page free-standing jpegs of the program’s logo and that of our sponsors.
 These have been provided for those participants who wish to create their own promotional documents.